 Today, people probably would say Norman had Asperger’s syndrome—he was often compared to the Dustin Hoffman character in the film Rain Man—due to his odd ways and savant-like character.
-He spoke in a high-pitched, sing-song voice; repeated himself—“miss ’em quick, miss ’em quick”; was excruciatingly shy; a social misfit; and had snaggled teeth that resembled a jack-o’-lantern.
+He spoke in a high-pitched, sing-song voice; repeated himself— “miss ’em quick, miss ’em quick”; was excruciatingly shy; a social misfit; and had snuggled teeth that resembled a jack-o’-lantern.

 Norman’s eccentricities drove Canadian golf authorities crazy: He often failed to show for trophy presentations, would sell the first-place prize before the tournament started, and lie down in fairways to protest slow play.

-But he also had an otherworldly ability to hit golf balls with amazing precision and consistency, using a homemade swing that defied every sacred tenet of instruction: He started with his arms and legs ramrod straight and the club about two feet behind the ball (see below).
+But he also had a supernatural ability to hit golf balls with incredible precision and consistency, using a homemade swing that defied every sacred tenet of instruction: He started with his arms and legs ramrod straight and the club about two feet behind the ball (see below).

 In the two months before the ’56 Masters, Norman toured the southeastern U.S. with Lightstone and Ken Jacobs, another hotshot amateur from Toronto.
 They competed in top amateur tournaments against the best Americans, including Bill Campbell and Billy Joe Patton.